The CD4/CD8 ratio is a reflection of immune system health.

 CD8 cells (also known as CD8 lymphocytes or T-suppressor cells) recognise and destroy cells infected with bacteria or viruses.

 The CD4/CD8 ratio is calculated by dividing the CD4 cell count by the CD8 cell count.
 For example a ratio of 2 would indicate that there are 2 CD4 cells for every 1 CD8 cell.
 A normal ratio is between 1 and 3.

 HIV-negative people generally have a greater number of CD4 cells than they have of CD8 cells.
 As people get older, the immune system's defence against pathogens is weaker and the CD4/CD8 ratio tends to decrease.
 Having a higher ratio is better than having a low ratio.

 Within six months of seroconversion, the CD4 count generally decreases about 30% and the CD8 count may increase by about 40%, resulting in an inverted ratio that is generally less than 1.
 With antiretroviral treatment, the ratio may revert toward 'normal'.
-Long-term non-progressors and those who start antiretroviral treatment early on generally have a normal CD4/CD8 ratio.
+People who start antiretroviral treatment early on generally have a normal CD4/CD8 ratio.

 Factors affecting CD4 count and subsequently the CD4/CD8 ratio are some viral infections, tuberculosis, corticosteroid use, seasonal/diurnal variations, and variations in CD4 analyses.